ahengine/UScreens/README.md

  This is a Unity UI Screen Handler, Router

- Can using with any UI Framework, Tested with Unity UI, NGUI, Nova UI
+ Works with Unity UI, NGUI, Nova UI